jorisvandenbossche/course-python-data/notebooks/pandas_data_cleaning.md

 - Instead of enlisting the column names manually, a [list comprehension](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions) - a _feature of standard Python_ - can be used to select the columns names ending on `_FR`.
 - Within the list comprehension, the [`endswith()`](https://docs.python.org/3/library/stdtypes.html#str.endswith) standard method can be used to check if a column name ends on `_FR`.
 - !
-Also Pandas provides the `.str.endswith()` method, but this is for the data values inside a DataFrame.
+Pandas also provides the `.str.endswith()` method, but this is for the data values inside a DataFrame.
 In this exercise we want to adjust the column names itself.
-- Remove columns with `drop`.
+- Remove columns with the `drop()` method.

 </details>